larymak/Python-project-Scripts/Image Grayscalling/README.md

-# Compress Image
+# Image GrayScalling

 ## Description
-This snippet of code will convert any image to grayscale.
+This snippet of code will convert any colourful image to grayscale.

 ## Requirements